code4recovery/tsml-ui/README.md

 To add a free map to your site:

-1. Sign up for [Mapbox](https://mapbox.com) (takes one minute and doesn't require a credit card)
+1. Sign up for [Mapbox](https://mapbox.com) (very easy and doesn't require a credit card)
 1. Copy your Public Access Token
 1. Use it in a `mapbox` parameter on your `meetings` tag, eg

         <meetings src="/path/to/meetings.json" mapbox="pk.aaaaabbbbbcccccdddddeeeeefffffgggg"/>

-If you're using a Google Sheet, you will have to add `Latitude` and `Longitude` columns for your map to appear.
+If you're using a Google Sheet, you will have to add `Latitude` and `Longitude` columns for the map to appear.
 There are [some tools](https://www.google.com/search?q=google+sheet+geocode) that can help.

+## Enable "Near Me" Mode

+You don't need to do anything other than enable HTTPS on your website.
+To ensure all users see this functionality, make sure that anyone who enters the http version of your site is redirected to the https address.

 ## Advanced Customization

 See [src/settings.js](settings.js) for options that can be set by defining a `window.config` object.
-You can customize many of the behaviors and all of the text strings that the app uses.
-Only include the values you wish to override.
+You can customize many of the behaviors and any text string that the app uses.
+It's only necessary to specify those values you wish to override.

 ### Set your timezone

 `America/New_York` is the default.
-To set to a different timezone that can be done in the config.
+To change it, add this code inside a `<script>` tag.

     window.config = {
       timezone: 'America/Los_Angeles'
     };

 ### Change strings

+Here is another example with two strings overridden.

     window.config = {
       strings: {